Twin red panda cubs need names - Aldergrove Star

-A pair of Aldergrove’s cutest red furry twins need a name, and the public’s being invited to help.
+A pair of Aldergrove’s cutest red furry twins need names, and the public’s being invited to help.

 Two red pandas, one a girl, one a boy, were born in captivity in mid-June at the Greater Vancouver Zoo.